 I have worked for the NHS for 27 years; 15 at Cheltenham General and now at Chipping Campden Surgery.
 My keen interests are local health issues, education and planning, especially with the pressures being put on the local community and infrastructure by developers and government targets.

-Richard Orr, Chairman of the Town Trust
+Chairman of Town Trust

 I have been a Councillor since late 2012, when I retired from 40 years of globe-trotting in the tropics while working in the sugar cane growing and sugar manufacturing industry, returning each year to Chipping Campden since 1984 when my wife and I first purchased a house here.
 Now as an elected Councillor I will try with more vigour to help in any way I can and to the best of my ability and experience, to promote the prosperity and protect the special character of our town.
 I strongly believe the role of a Town Councillor is to represent the majority aspirations of our community and to lobby our elected representatives forcefully when deemed necessary to improve our environment and protect this special place where we all live.
 It’s as simple as that.
 Therefore if there is something you feel strongly about and want help in getting your message across, then please feel free to contact me and I will listen with an open mind.